What Millennial Parents Wish They Were “Warned” About Before Having Kids

 Your time no longer belongs to you.
 It now belongs to your kids and family first.

-I think this is one of the toughest transitions to make when becoming a parent.
+This is one of the toughest transitions to make when becoming a parent.
 You have this whole life and routine and all your time is accounted for before becoming a parent.
 It’s great because you choose how and where to spend your time.
 When a child comes along that’s no longer the case because suddenly your child and their needs dictate how your time is spent.
-Taking time for your personal stuff such as work, gym, social life etc all takes a major backseat during the first few months with a new baby.
-It eventually gets easier to manage and balance your time between family and yourself but it remains a constant battle for every parent.
+Taking time for your stuff such as work, gym, social life etc all takes a major backseat during the first few months with a new baby.
+It eventually gets easier to manage and balance your time between family and yourself, but it remains a constant battle for every parent.

 Before becoming a parent you could just go out to grab a quick coffee or go out for lunch or run an errand without a second thought.
 And now with a baby or child to also think about there are many, many thoughts.
 If you’re not around, who’s going to look after the baby?
 Do you take the baby with you?
 Is it nap time?
 Is it feeding time?
 Where will all of these activities happen?
 In the car?
 In the mall?
 What time suits the kids?